adnan-alam/adnan-alam.github.io/_posts/2017-12-9-datetime.md

 >>> 2017-12-08 23:34:19.171335+06:00
 ```

 for more readable format there is **strftime(format)** method, returns a string representing the date.
-There is list of all format codes that supported by **strftime(format)** method here, https://docs.python.org/3/library/datetime.html
+There is a list of all format codes that supported by **strftime(format)** method here, https://docs.python.org/3/library/datetime.html

 ```python
 print(dt_utcnow.strftime("%B %d, %Y and %I:%M %p"))